quentintamar/SuperRaspi8/README.md

 ## Progression
-The project is still in early developpement but the biggest feature (using the building trigger to control recording) is already in an advanced stage. the first draft of the Program and the first practical prototype of the systeme are already promising and show that the project is doable.
+The project is still in early developpement but the biggest feature (using the building trigger to control recording) is already in an advanced stage. the first draft of the Program and the firsts practical prototypes of the systems are already promising and show that the project is doable.

 The next step is going to be optical challenges so it's probably going to take some time.